ranfysvalle02/vectorization-101/README.md

 `https://arxiv.org/abs/2406.19223`

+## Introduction

+Trigram hashing is a simple yet effective technique for generating embeddings from textual data.
+It involves breaking down words into overlapping three-character sequences (trigrams) and hashing them into a fixed-size vocabulary.
+This approach offers several advantages, including its lightweight nature, efficient memory usage, and ability to handle noisy data.

+However, trigram hashing also has limitations.
+Its simplicity can sometimes lead to "noisy neighbors," where similar but distinct words are grouped together due to shared trigrams.
+This can affect the accuracy of similarity measures and retrieval tasks.
+Additionally, trigram hashing may not capture complex semantic relationships between words as effectively as more advanced embedding techniques like Word2Vec or BERT.

+**In summary**, trigram hashing is a valuable tool for certain NLP applications, particularly when resource constraints and real-time performance are critical.
+However, for tasks that require highly accurate embeddings or complex contextual relationships, more sophisticated methods may be necessary.

 ### Why Trigram Hashing in 2024?

 Despite the rise of advanced models, trigram hashing remains highly relevant due to its simplicity and resource efficiency.
 It excels in several key scenarios: